skcin7/not_another_bashtools/README.md

 * `NABT__CODE_COMMAND` - The default program you use to open/view/execute code.
 Should be a standard plain text editor, such as `vi`, `nano`, `subl`, or your default editor of choice for code.
 * `NABT__UTILITIES` - Array of NABT utilities to be included each time it bootstraps.
 You may optionally include/exclude whichever utilities you want, simply by commenting in/out the ones you want to use/not use.

-## How To Use

-Not Another BashTools! comes with 2 special directories: `bin/` and `sh/`.
-Store binaries in `bin/` and shell scripts in `sh/`.
-They will be available to run via command line automatically.

-The `inspire.sh` script comes built in.
-To run it, simply type `inspire.sh` in any bash session you are in, to be inspired with an inspirational message.

-## Available Utilities

-Not Another BashTools! comes with a bunch of utilties, which are available for you to use right out of the box.
-You comment in/out (in the custom configuration `nabt.ini.bash` file) the specific utilities that you want to use/not use.

-* `nginx_helpers` - Helper methods for managing local NGINX web server environment.
-* `parse_git_branch` - Parses the current directory to check if it's a git repository, and if so it prints the branch name directly in the terminal as you use it.
-Super handy for those that use `git` for source code control management.
-* `php_helpers` - Helper methods for managing PHP environments, including switching PHP versions easily.

 ## Contributing